vault27/Foundation/paloalto.md

 - You must commit firewall configuration after creating a DUG and adding it to a policy rule
 - You do not have to perform a commit when users are added to or removed from a DUG
 - User membership in a DUG is dynamic and controlled through the tagging and untagging of usernames
-- Usernames can also be tagged and untagged by using the auto-tagging feature in a Log Forwarding Profile
+- Usernames can also be tagged and untagged by using the auto-tagging feature in a Log Forwarding §
 - PAN-OS XML API commands to tag or untag usernames
 - Event in a log > log forwarding action assignes a tag to a user > User added to a DUG > User is blocked according to a policy
 - Auto-remediation in response to user behavior and activity